hirosystems/docs/docs/clarinet/guides/how-to-run-integration-environment.md

 ---
-title: "Run local Integration Environment"
+title: 'Run local Integration Environment'
 ---

 Once you have reached a point where your Clarity smart contract is functional, you can develop a web frontend against your contract.
 This can be challenging, as the contract must be deployed to a live blockchain to interact with it from a web app fully.
 Clarinet provides an easy method to deploy your contract to a blockchain that is configurable and controllable locally on your machine.
 This integration feature is called DevNet.